 2020 Hall of Fame Election

-The Veterans Committee, consisting of 16 members, will vote on players and officials from the "Modern baseball" era (from 1970 to 1987).
-The ballot will consist of ten candidates: Dwight Evans, Steve Garvey, Tommy John, Don Mattingly, Marvin Miller, Thurman Munson, Dale Murphy, Dave Parker, Ted Simmons and Lou Whitaker.
+The Veterans Committee, consisting of 16 members, voted on players and officials from the "Modern baseball" era (from 1970 to 1987).
+The ballot consisted of ten candidates: Dwight Evans, Steve Garvey, Tommy John, Don Mattingly, Marvin Miller, Thurman Munson, Dale Murphy, Dave Parker, Ted Simmons and Lou Whitaker.
 All were nominated as players, apart from Miller who was nominated as an executive.

-The results of the vote will be announced on December 8, 2019.
+The results of the vote were announced on December 8, 2019.